bcgov/entity/rfcs/rfc-sharing-jwt-between-apps.md

     - passing the token as url query param

-        The solution is not robust enough and might hit a character limit as well.Not an ideal solution
+        The solution is not robust enough and might hit a URL character limit as well.Not an ideal solution

     - Cookies